victor-stone/federated-login/readme.md

 ```

-## Other Providers
+### Other Providers

-To create your provider that isn't covered here, derive from idProvider and 'add' your derivation
+To create a provider that isn't covered here, derive from idProvider and 'add()' your derivation

 ```javascript